 Personal injury cases can vary drastically, from the way the injuries occurred to the laws that outline the claims process.
 There is, however, one thing all personal injury cases have in common: negligence.
 Proving negligence and liability lies at the heart of winning an insurance payout or court award in any case.
-We have to provide evidence to prove the following:
+Our Beaumont personal injury lawyers have to provide evidence to prove the following:

 - The defendant had a legal obligation to keep you safe, warn you of hazards, or follow specific laws or protocols;

 - They failed to uphold their obligation;

 - Their action or inaction put you in danger, causing or failing to prevent your injuries; and

 - You suffered financial, physical, and emotional damages because of your injuries.